robustgarlic/Ender-3-Marlin-2.0.7.2-Firmware/README.md

 - Linear advance is used, not S-Acceleration

 - Probe Points are 3 x 3 - firmware3x3.bin and 4x4 - firmware4x4.bin
+- I went ahead and added a s-curve acceleration precompiled firmware - firmware-scurve-4x4.bin and a precompile firmware with scurve and linear advance both disabled
+  - These are located in the precompiled firmware folder located in this repository labeled 'compiled_fw'

 - ***** Bltouch is used at the Z-Axis stop
   - The mount used is the metal one that comes in the bltouch creality kit: https://img.staticbg.com/images/oaupload/banggood/images/29/4F/302fbeca-2822-4ff5-a3b5-b3c7d0e42d8d.png